quercia-dev/birdclef2025/README.md

 |         21116 | 13 sec |
 |       1564122 | 11 sec |

-- Very short or very long recordings: 63.83% of recordings are shorter than 30 sec, with the mode being 5 seconds.
-Recordings shorter than the context window must be augmented.
+- Very short or very long recordings: 63.83% of recordings are shorter than 30 sec, with the mode being 5 sec (taking 5 sec bins).
 - Secondary Labels: information is present in the form of secondary labels, which are notably unreliable.
 - Soundscapes: a large amount of unlabelled audio data is present, which can give more information on the 'shape' of the audio data.